siddhant1601/MAVEN_MOVIES/README.md

 ## Overview

 The Maven Movie Database Analysis project aims to leverage SQL queries to explore and derive insights from the Maven Movie dataset.
 This dataset contains a comprehensive collection of information about movies, actors, customers, rentals, and more.
 By querying the database, various analytical questions are addressed, including actor details, customer behavior, movie attributes, and more.
-This project provides an opportunity to know more about SQL quries , extract valuable information, and gain insights into the Maven Movie database.
+This project provides an opportunity to know more about SQL queries , extract valuable information, and gain insights into the Maven Movie database.

 ## Question Explored